-- (1) Includes amounts related to assets, and associated liabilities, classified as held for sale (see note 3 included in this report). - (2) Including non-current provisions, non-current labor expenses and variable payments outstanding for acquisitions and excluding pension liabilities and noncontrolling interests subject to put provisions. - (3) Adjusted for noncontrolling partnership interests. - (4) Including adjustments for acquisitions and divestitures made during the last twelve months with a purchase price above a €50 M threshold.
+- (1) Includes amounts related to assets, and associated liabilities, classified as held for sale (see note 3 of the notes to the consolidated financial statements (unaudited) included in this report). - (2) Including non-current provisions, non-current labor expenses and variable payments outstanding for acquisitions and excluding pension liabilities and noncontrolling interests subject to put provisions. - (3) Adjusted for noncontrolling partnership interests. - (4) Including adjustments for acquisitions and divestitures made during the last twelve months with a purchase price above a €50 M threshold.